prule/data-processing-experiment/ReadMe.md

 |2020-01-04|      2|     petrol|   Central Highlands|150.45|TRANSACTION|  Queensland|
 |2020-02-01|      1|     burger|            Yarrabah| 15.46|TRANSACTION|  Queensland|
 ```
-- When adding `trim=true` to the whole table we get
+- When adding `trim=true` to the whole table we see whitespace removed from both the description and location columns:
 ```
 |      date|account|description|         location|amount|       type|level_1_name|
 |2020-01-01|      1|     burger|           Gympie| 15.45|TRANSACTION|  Queensland|